HenrikDA/blynk-server/README.md

         4 - load profile; Don't have any params
         5 - getToken; Must have 1 int param, dash board id : "1".
 ACCEPTED DASH_ID RANGE IS [1..100];
         6 - ping; Sends request from client ot server, than from server to hardware, than back to server and back to client.
+        12 - tweet; Sends tweet request from hardware to server.
+With body no more than 140 chars max.
         20 - hardware; Command for hardware.
 Every widget should form it's own body message for hardware command.